20 Bank Accounts for Bad Credit for June 2023

 Banks that Don’t Use ChexSystems

-Some banks simply do not use ChexSystems to evaluate new accounts.
+Some banks simply do not use ChexSystems as part of the application process.
 These banks offer no-credit-check bank accounts for people with bad credit or a negative banking history.

-The good news is that these accounts come with the same features as regular bank accounts offered to everyone else.
-You can expect to have access to online banking, direct deposit, and a debit card.
+The good news is that these checking and savings accounts come with the same features as regular bank accounts offered to everyone else.
+You can expect to have access to online banking, debit cards, bill pay, and mobile deposit features, allowing for convenient management of your finances just like any traditional bank account.

 What to Look for in a Bad Credit Checking Account